obluda3/strikers2013-re-notes/formats.md

 | IMGH | Image Height |
 | ORFX/ORFY |   |

 Some of them have an extended header, if they allow "keyframes".
-It adds two more u32's.
+It adds two more u32's (success values), and one keyframe count.

 The Keyframe data is a 0x1C bytes long structure.